-Since Flytrippers’ mission is to make it possible for you to travel more, you’ll find many tips on this blog, including ways to help you with practical travel tips beyond the 50% off flight deals Flytrippers spots every day.
+Since Flytrippers’ mission is to make it possible for you to travel more, you’ll find many travel tips on this blog, including ways to help you beyond the 50% off flight deals Flytrippers spots every day.

 So I went ahead and tested all these apps for you so you can know in advance which tools are the most useful for planning a trip, getting around, and saving money along the way.
 Note that they are all available both for iOS and Android.

-Booking.com: If you prefer to stay in a hotel, use Booking.com to find the perfect accommodation.
+7. Booking.com: If you prefer to stay in a hotel, use Booking.com to find the perfect accommodation.
 There are lots of different filters you can use during your search to make sure you find what is best for you.
 Millions of hotels are included and every hotel has reliable customer reviews to help you make your choice on the go.
 You can support Flytrippers for free just by using their Booking.com referral link at no cost, even on mobile.

-Hostelworld: If you are traveling on a budget or you just prefer the hostel atmosphere, this app is for you.
+8. Hostelworld: If you are traveling on a budget or you just prefer the hostel atmosphere, this app is for you.
 It is the go-to app to book over 33,000 hostels globally.
-We will shortly have a more detailed blogpost on hostels if you’re interested.
+You can read our post with more details about hostels if you’re interested.
 Again, you can use Flytrippers’ link at no cost even on mobile so that they can keep sharing great free content.

-Uber/Lyft: Most of you probably already know and use these transportation apps, but they are a must.
+16. Uber/Lyft/Grab/Careem: Most of you probably already know and use these transportation apps, but they are a must.
 Especially when travelling.
 No sketchy foreign taxis.
 No need to pay cash.
 Click here to get your first ride free if you are a new Uber user or here for Lyft.
 Both are pretty similar, although Lyft is in less cities.
 You should have both to get a free ride twice!
 Grab is the Uber of Southeast Asia and Careem is strong in the Middle East.

 Planning & Others